younyzhu/younyzhu.github.com/Composition_Visualization/README.md

 `NiiLoader.js` Loader nitfi file into header and do some preprocess
 `NiiSlice.js`  Build the slice and add to the scene
 `PlaneGeometry.js`   Create a square geometry for put the texture of the nitfi image

+* 6/23/2014
+ 1. try a morning to find the transparent problem.
+ 2. At last, I find My texture is `THREE.RGBAFormat`, and When I set the intensity, I also set the `Alpha`, so that when I use the texture and set the `opacity =1.0` and the `transparent = true`, I do not get the same result as `set transparent = false`;

 **Till now incluse files**